herrera-ignacio/architect-handbook/principles/solid/dip/README.md

 The hoal of DIP is to avoid this highly coupled distribution with the mediation of an abstract layer, and to increase the re-usability of higher/policy layers.

 ## Implementations

+We tend to ignore the stable background of operating system and platform facilities when it comes to DIP, because __we know we can rely on them not to change__.

 ### Direct